binwiederhier/ntfy/docs/config.md

 web-push-email-address: sysadmin@example.com
 ```

 The `web-push-subscriptions-file` is used to store the push subscriptions.
-Subscriptions do not ever expire automatically, unless the push
+Unused subscriptions will send out a warning after 7 days,
-gateway returns an error (e.g. 410 Gone when a user has unsubscribed).
+and will automatically expire after 9 days (not configurable).
+If the gateway returns an error (e.g. 410 Gone when a user has unsubscribed),
+subscriptions are also removed automatically.

 The web app refreshes subscriptions on start and regularly on an interval, but this file should be persisted across restarts.
 If the subscription
 file is deleted or lost, any web apps that aren't open will not receive new web push notifications until you open then.